 ROS, an open-source project, provides a common framework for robotics applications.
 ROS is heavily utilized by the research community for service robotics applications, but its technology can be applied to other application areas, including industrial robotics.
-ROS capabilities, such as advanced perception and path/grasp planning, can enable industrial robotic applications that were previously technically infeasible or cost prohibitive.
+ROS capabilities, such as advanced perception and path/grasp planning, can enable manufacturing robotic applications that were previously technically infeasible or cost prohibitive.

-- Provides a one-stop location for industry-related ROS software.
+- Provides a one-stop location for manufacturing-related ROS software.

 - Possesses software robustness and reliability that meets the needs of industrial applications.

 - Does not replace any one technology entirely, rather it combines the relative strengths of ROS and existing technology, combining ROS high-level functionality with the low-level reliability and safety of an industrial robot controller, as opposed to replacing any one technology entirely.

 - Stimulates the development of hardware-agnostic software by standardizing interfaces.

 - Provides an "easy" path to apply cutting-edge research to industrial applications by using a common ROS architecture.

 - Provides simple, easy-to-use, well-documented application programming interfaces.

 - Custom inverse kinematics for manipulators, including solutions for manipulators with greater than six degrees-of-freedom.